YashBhosale184/YashBhosale184/README.md

 - 👋 Hi, I’m @YashBhosale184
 - 👀 I’m interested in LifeStyle, Anime, Knowladge
-- 🌱 I’m currently learning BSc Data Science
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: he